Generalizable Whole Slide Image Classification with Fine-Grained Visual-Semantic Interaction: Method

 \subsection{Encoder and Loss Function}

-We divide each WSI into instances $x_{k}$ and encode these instances into embeddings $e_{k} \in R^{D}$ using pre-trained vision encoder $E_{img}$, composed with ResNet structure following~\cite{li2021dual}.
+We divide each WSI into instances $x_{k}$ and encode these instances into embeddings $e_{k} \in R^{D}$ using pre-trained vision encoder $E_{img}$, composed with ResNet structure following~\cite{li2021dual}, here $D$ represents the dimension of the embeddings.
 Then we send the instance embeddings into the TFS Module to aggregate the instance features and prompts, and obtain the bag-level embeddings $v_{i} \in R^{D}$.
 The formulas are shown as follows:

-Besides, we generate pathologically meaningful text embeddings, represented as $t_{i} \in R^{D}$, by leveraging the fine-tuned text encoder BioClinicalBERT~\cite{wolf2019huggingface}.
+Besides, we generate pathologically meaningful text embeddings for each WSI, represented as $t_{i} \in R^{D}$, by leveraging the fine-tuned text encoder BioClinicalBERT~\cite{wolf2019huggingface}.

 where $E_{txt}$ denotes the text encoder, and $x_{txt}^{c} (c~\in[1, C])$ where $C$ denotes the number of categories.
 Here we use the same embedding dimension $D$ as the vision encoder, suitable for contrastive learning.
 For text encoder $E_{txt}$, we adopt the Low-Rank Adaptation (LoRA)~\cite{hu2021lora} approach for efficient fine-tuning.